 Are you ready to roll up your sleeves and get to work my friends?
-Today, we kick off the 2016 Organize & Refine your Home Challenge!
+Today, we kick off the Organize & Refine your Home Challenge!

 Since much of the work involved with this Challenge involves decluttering spaces in your home, our first order of business is to complete the decluttering prep work.

 Really, the term donation station is a bit of a misnomer, because you may decide to sell or trash some of these items.
 I like to use the name because it rhymes, but really it’s for tossing anything that you plan to remove from your home!

 Donation stations make it easier for you to get in the habit of purging unwanted items on a regular basis, which decreases the necessity of scheduling major decluttering sessions in the future (isn’t that appealing?)

 If everything is earmarked for donation, then it’s a simple matter of making a run to the donation center of your choice.
 If you are planning to sell some of the items in a garage sale, consignment store, or online, you may need a more long-term place to store these items until it’s time to sell.

-If you don’t already have a long-term staging area for sellable items (and you anticipate selling at least some of your discarded items), add this task to your To Do list this week.
+If you don’t already have a long-term staging area for sellable items (and you anticipate selling at least some of your discarded items), add this task to your To-Do list this week.

 In my work as a professional organizer, I often found that clients were much more willing to let go of items when they knew they were going to someone who could use the item (and not going into a landfill).

 There are also non-profit organizations that take specific “niche” donations or that benefit a particular group in need (check out this amazingly comprehensive list of these organizations).
 Sometimes your donated items can do more good when you use one of these options.

 A question you’ll need to continually ask yourself throughout the Challenge is:

 Is selling worth the effort and time?

 There are also plenty of online sites that buy used electronic devices such as:

-It also tells you where to recycle just about anything (old t.v.’s, hazardous waste materials, building materials, etc.).
+It also tells you where to recycle just about anything (think old t.v.’s, hazardous waste materials, building materials, etc.).
 Take a moment this week to see if your community offers a similar resource.
 It will come in very handy this year!

 - Gather sorting containers

-- Print sorting category signs
+- Download the Declutter Tool Kit & print sorting category signs

 - Establish donation station(s)